13078326j/Tut12-Group2/Report.md

    Need: To be assigned customers as efficiently as possible
    Insight: Current system ineffeciently assigns a customer to a relationship manager

+### Design Thinking Principles Approach
+1. Empathise: We must put ourselves in the minds of relevant stakeholders to identify their issues and thoughts.
+Utilise empathy maps to achieve this.
+2. Define: We then define their issues by creating several P.O.V statements to aid our understanding of the problems.
+3. Ideate: In this stage we will brainstorm to create ideas through the use of H.M.W statements branching from the P.O.V statements.
+Assumptions will also be decribed using team reflections.
+4. Prototype: Various models will be made to visualise the proposed system solution for the travel company.
+These include the use case, activity, class and collaborative diagrams.
+5. Test: Proposed logical solutions for the information system will be made sure that they satisfy the requirements and constant update iterations will also be made to continue agile development.
 ### Reflection
 The project started with understanding the assignment case study and the first stage of design thinking (empathy).
 Based on the discussion topic, we identified the stakeholders with and involed in the implementation of a call routing system for the travel company.